-This cottage cheese ice cream is thick, creamy, and high in protein, but tastes like a real dessert.
-It's made with a simple blended base-no ice cream maker needed-and is one of the easiest, scoopable protein ice cream recipes to customize.
+This protein cottage cheese ice cream is thick, creamy, and tastes like a real dessert.
+It's made with a simple 3-ingredient blended base, no ice cream maker needed.
+The recipe is gluten-free and nut-free, and easy to customize into flavors like cookies and cream or blueberry swirl.

-- ✅ Recipe Name: Best Cottage Cheese Ice Cream Recipe
+- ✅ Recipe Name: Best Cottage Cheese Ice Cream (High-Protein, No Churn)

 - 🕒 Ready In: 5 minutes prep, 3-4 hours freeze